rej100/security-139/README.md

 - **Input Validation:** The URL is now validated with `filter_var()` and restricted to `http` and `https` schemes.
 - **Local IP Filtering:** The host is parsed from the URL and resolved to an IP address.
 Requests to local or reserved IP ranges are blocked using PHP’s IP validation flags.
 - **Timeout Configuration:** A timeout is set on the HTTP request to prevent long-running requests.

+#### 8. Comments Page Vulnerability Fixes
+- **SQL Injection Prevention:**
+  The comments insertion now uses prepared statements to safely bind user input.

+- **Cross-Site Scripting (XSS) Prevention:**
+  Comments are now output using `htmlspecialchars()` to ensure any HTML or script tags are rendered harmless.

+- **Input Length Validation:**
+  A check has been added to ensure comments do not exceed 255 characters.
+If they do, a generic error message is displayed.

+- **CSRF Protection:**
+  A CSRF token is implemented on the form to prevent unauthorized submissions.

+- **Error Handling:**
+  Detailed error messages are suppressed to avoid revealing sensitive internal details.